NN41/policy_gradient_methods/README.md

 - We reinitialize the Adam optimizer at each training run of the value function network.
 We don't reinitialize the value network.
 We also train the policy network before training the value function network, following the GAE paper.
 - The effect of lr and epochs on training the value network, using GAE.
 It's clear that a high learning rate and many epochs lead to some sort of overtraining, where the network initially learns effectively, but then very quickly collapses and its performance goes to zero.
 The higher the learning rate or the more epochs, the quicker this collapse happens.
 This could be caused by overtraining, where the value network gets overfit so much to a batch of episodes, that it cannot handle the distributional shift from policy k to policy k+1.
 In the fully collapsed states, the gradients of the policy and value network approach, meaning that it won't be able to get out of the collapsed state anymore.
 - We choose value learning rate 0.0001, and use a num_epochs_value_network of 1 (so one pass over the training data).
 The best performing runs consistently have only 1 or 2 epochs.
 With 5 epochs, there is still learning at a low learning rate, but lots of instability.
-- However, the reason why we see less instability at few epochs and low lr, is that the value function practically doesn't learn and we deal with extreme overfitting.
+- However, the reason why we see less instability at few epochs and low lr, is that the value function practically doesn't learn and we deal with extreme underfitting.
 Since GAE with the current lambda setting of 0.96 approximates a discoutned future returns with value function baseline, and since the value function doesn't really learn, we basically reduced the learning problem to one using discounted future returns (rewards-to-go).
 The decrease in test loss over 2 epochs is usually in the range of 0.05%-0.50%.

 ## Experiment 3
 - Investigate the effect of GAE and value function baseline.
 Using lambda = 0.96 and gamma = 0.98 according to CartPole results in Figure 2 of the GAE paper.